Ice is a street name for the drug methamphetamine, or meth, in its “rock” or crystal form.

 Typically, meth is created illegally in clandestine laboratories in either powder or “rock” form (as crystal meth, also called ice).
 Ice is produced as shiny blue-white “rocks” that often resemble glass.

 Other Names for Ice

-Ice, one of the more common street names for crystal meth, can also go by several other names, such as these:
+Ice is one of the more common street names for crystal meth, but it can also go by several other names, including:

 Additional street names for meth include the following:

 - Yellow bam

 Ice typically is manufactured in glass-like shards/powder that is then melted down to be smoked, usually in a small glass pipe.

 Meth can also be abused by:

 Snorting, smoking, or injecting meth sends it quickly into the bloodstream and up across the blood-brain barrier.
 There, it speeds up the functions of the central nervous system and creates a euphoric high.